Streetsblog is a daily news source connecting people to information about sustainable transportation and livable communities.

 Today, hundreds of thousands of readers rely on Streetsblog, and our online community is the connective fiber for people all over the country working to make their streets safer and more sustainable.
 Streetsblog New York City, Los Angeles, San Francisco, Chicago, USA, and the national Streetsblog Network connect local, grassroots transportation reform advocates with one another and to a national movement for reform.

-Streetsblog Chicago is published by Chicagoland Streets Project, a 501(c)3 non-profit organization registered in Illinois.
+Streetsblog Chicago is published by Chicagoland Streets Project.
 We are funded by foundation grants, sponsorships and advertising, and through generous donations from readers like you.